Nassau-Shatford Baseball Frequently Asked Questions

 We do!
 Nassau-Shatford Baseball is an inclusive league.
 As long as we can provide a safe and meaningful experience for your child we will work with you to accommodate your child's special needs.
 Safety is key for us for all players.
-If a situation is deemed to be unsafe by coaches or the board we will work with parents to evaluate the players' ability to continue with our league based on Babe Ruth/Cal Ripken league rules.
+If a situation is deemed to be unsafe by coaches or the officers we will work with parents to evaluate the players' ability to continue with our league based on Babe Ruth/Cal Ripken league rules.

 How do I register?

 Our preferred method of registration is online at www.nassaubaseballassociation.com – click login at the top right to create your account and register your player.
 Additionally, a paper application can be printed from the document section of our website and mailed to the address on the application.

-We also hold occasional in-person registrations from December through March.
-Check our FB page or website for dates, times, and locations.
+We also hold occasional in-person registrations, check our FB page or website for dates, times, and locations.

 Our registration deadline for the 2020 season is March 15th.
 After that, players will pay a late registration fee but will be accepted until opening day - 4/25/20

 Where are games and practices?

-Almost all of our teams practice on the fields behind Donald P. Sutherland Elementary School (DPS) as well as James P. Lamb field in the village of Nassau.
-We occasionally make use of other fields in the area including: The Lake Field, Schodack Town Park, and our main field.
+Our teams practice on the fields behind Donald P. Sutherland Elementary School (DPS) as well as James P. Lamb field in the village of Nassau and at Shatford Park in New Lebanon.
 Your coach will let you know what day and time and at what field practices are.